Friends of the Downtown: 2011 Programs

 September 29, 2011 – Larry Short presented the Shortbread Lofts Project which will be located on the site of Larry Short’s apartments and the old Breadmen’s (therefore the name).
 Students from UNC’s Kenan-Flagler MBA real estate class commented on the project.

-August 25, 2011 – Friends of the Downtown Candidate Forum.
-Town Council and Mayoral candidates answered questions about the downtown and the community, prepared by Board Members of Friends of the Downtown with followup questions from the audience.
+August 25, 2011 – Friends of the Downtown Candidate Forum, moderated by Gregg Gerdau.
+Town Council and Mayoral candidates answered questions about the downtown and the community, prepared by Board Members of Friends of the Downtown with follow up questions from the audience.

-July 28, 2011 – Jones Angell, the new "Voice of the Tar Hees," discussed the details of being a play-by-play announcer for both UNC football and UNC basketball.
+July 28, 2011 – Jones Angell, the new “Voice of the Tar Heels,” discussed the details of being a play-by-play announcer for both UNC football and UNC basketball.